Sedeniono/VSDoxyHighlighter/README.md

 ## IntelliSense (autocomplete while typing)

+### Autocomplete of Doxygen commands
 ![Example IntelliSense](Pictures/ExampleIntelliSense.gif)

 - If you type an `@` or `\` in a comment, an autocomplete box listing all Doxygen commands appears.
 Pressing tab, enter or space will autocomplete the currently selected command.
 - Just as for the syntax highlighting, the autocomplete box will appear only in comment types (`/*`, `/**`, etc.) which have been enabled.
 This can be configured in the VSDoxyHighlighter options.
 - The box shows the commands as documented on the [Doxygen help page](https://www.doxygen.nl/manual/commands.html).
 The help text for each command is also taken from there.
 - IntelliSense can be disabled entirely in the VSDoxyHighlighter options.

+### Autocomplete of arguments of Doxygen commands
+Additional autocompletion is provided for the arguments of the following Doxygen commands:
+  - `\param` (and its `in`/`out` variations): Lists the parameters of the next function or macro.
+  - `\tparam`: Lists the template parameters of the next template function, class, struct or alias template ("`using`").
+  - `\p`, `\a`: Lists both the "normal" parameters (if any) and the template parameters (if any) of the next function, macro, class, struct or alias template ("`using`").

+These can be disabled separately in the VSDoxyHighlighter options.

 ## Quick info tooltips